Military Engineering-Technical University: History

-This is one of Saint Petersburg's eldest Higher Military engineering schools, its history (as Higher learning institution) beginning in 1810.
-The Saint Petersburg Military Engineering-Technical University was founded as the Saint Petersburg military engineering School in 1810 on the base of the military school of engineering conductors (engineering of non-commissioned officers), after addition of officers classes and application of five-year term of teaching.
-In 1819 was renamed as the Main military engineering School.
-How Stephen Timoshenko wrote in a book "Engineering Education in Russia" the system of Higher learning institution of five-year Education of Main military engineering school was used later on the example of Institute of railway Engineers by all Russia and develops until now.
-This engineering school was alma mater of graduate for Fyodor Dostoyevsky.
-In 1855, officers classes of the Nikolaevsky Engineering School was reformed as the Nikolaevsky Engineering Academy.
+This is one of Saint Petersburg's oldest higher military engineering schools, with its history as a higher learning institution beginning in 1810.
+The Saint Petersburg Military Engineering-Technical University was founded as the Saint Petersburg Military Engineering School in 1810 on the foundation of the military school of engineering conductors (engineering non-commissioned officers), after the addition of officer classes and the implementation of a five-year teaching term.
+In 1819, it was renamed as the Main Military Engineering School.
+As Stephen Timoshenko wrote in the book Engineering Education in Russia, the five-year system of higher education developed by the Main Military Engineering School was later adopted across Russia, using the example of the Institute of Railway Engineers, and continues to develop today.
+This engineering school was the alma mater of graduate Fyodor Dostoyevsky.
+In 1855, the officer classes of the Nikolaevsky Engineering School were reformed as the Nikolaevsky Engineering Academy.